wilbaker/VFSForGit/CONTRIBUTING.md

 3. Once the design is approved create a new issue whose description includes the final design document.
 Include a link to the pull request used for discussing the design.
 4. Close (without mergin!) the pull request used for the design discussion.

-### Cross Platform Code
+### Platform Specific Code

-- Platform specific code should go in GVFSPlatform
+*Prefer cross-platform code to platform specific code*

-- GVFSPlatform is only for platform specific code
+*Platform specific code, and only platform specific code, should go in `GVFSPlatform`*

 ### Tracing and Logging

-- Log full exception stacks, and include information relevant to the exception
+*The "Error" logging level is reserved for non-retryable errors that result in I/O failures or the VFS4G process shutting down*

-- In GVFS.Mount, only log errors when the issue is non-retryable and will result in I/O failures or the VFS4G process shutting down
+*Do not display full exception stacks to the user*

-- Logging errors vs warnings
+*Log full exception stacks, and include information relevant to the exception*

 ### Background Threads